DLR-RM/amp/README.rst

 to-point motion planning problems.
 Amp provides standalone trajectory parameterization and global search algorithms.
 Robot kinematic and dynamic algorithms are not a part of the library, but can be loaded at run-time allowing the user flexibility to suit their needs.
 The library includes general modules for:

-* Robot trajectory and state representation.
+* Robot trajectory and state representation
+    * Using Eigen matrix objects
-* Trajectory parameterization with general BSplines:
+* Trajectory parameterization with general BSplines
-    * Linear fitting
+    * Supports linear fitting
-    * Quadratic minimization
+    * Supports quadratic minimization
 * Interface to various robot kinematics and dynamics libraries:
     * RBDL <https://bitbucket.org/rbdl/rbdl>
     * Orocos KDL <http://www.orocos.org/kdl>
-* Forward and inverse kinematic trajectory generation
+* Forward and Inverse kinematics trajectory generation
+    * Where IK solutions are computed numerically
 * Sampling-based motion planning (RRT, RRT*)
-    * In any Tool Center Point (TCP) space.
+    * In any Tool Center Point (TCP) space
-    * In the robot's joint space.
+    * In the robot's joint space
     * With bound constraints on states and inputs,
     * and collision constraints using the Bullet Collision Library <http://bulletphysics.org>